Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_07_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 ## Exercise 3: Configure an Azure SQL database and a data-driven application

-In this exercise, you will complete the following tasks:

-- Task 1: Enable a client application to access the Azure SQL Database service.
-- Task 2: Create a policy allowing the application access to the Key Vault.
-- Task 3: Retrieve SQL Azure database ADO.NET Connection String
-- Task 4: Log on to the Azure VM running Visual Studio 2019 and SQL Management Studio 2019
-- Task 5: Create a table in the SQL Database and select data columns for encryption
+In this exercise, you will enable a client application to access Azure SQL Database, create a Key Vault access policy, retrieve the ADO.NET connection string, and log into an Azure VM running Visual Studio and SQL Management Studio.
+You will then create a SQL Database table and encrypt selected columns, ensuring secure access and data protection.

 ### Task 1: Enable a client application to access the Azure SQL Database service.